wearekickback/app/docs/WALLET_INTEGRATION.md

 This document is aimed for embedded wallet provider who plans to be integrated into Kickback.

-There are already examples PR made by other wallet providers which you can user as references.
+There are already examples of PR made by other wallet providers which you can use as references.

 - [Universal Login](https://github.com/wearekickback/app/pull/182)
 - [Authereum](https://github.com/wearekickback/app/pull/156)